GDGVIT/groff-editor-backend/README.md

 ## Functionalities
-- [.]
-Live preview
+- [X]  Live preview
-- [.]
-Save as PDF option
+- [X]  Save as PDF option
-- [.]
-Have a list of files created previously by the user
+- [X]  Have a list of files created previously by the user
-- [.]
-Authorize and authenticate the user
+- [X]  Authorize and authenticate the user

 ## Todo